 Lewy Body Dementia Research

 There is a great deal to learn about Lewy body dementia (LBD).
 At a basic level, why does alpha-synuclein accumulate into Lewy bodies, and how do Lewy bodies cause the symptoms of LBD?
-It is also of increasing interest to the Alzheimer’s and Parkinson’s disease research communities.
-LBD represents an important link between these other brain disorders, and research into one disease often contributes to better understanding of the others.
+LBD represents an important link between Alzheimer's, Parkinson's, and other brain disorders, and research into one disease often contributes to better understanding of the others.

 Many avenues of research focus on improving our understanding of LBD.
 Some researchers are working to identify the specific differences in the brain between dementia with Lewy bodies and Parkinson's disease dementia.
 Others are looking at the disease's underlying biology, genetics, and environmental risk factors.
 Still other scientists are trying to identify biomarkers (biological indicators of disease), improve screening tests to aid diagnosis and research new treatments.